sachipanda/docusaurusdemo/my-website/docs/styleguide.md

 8. The `doc/topics/` directory holds topic-related technical content.
 Create `doc/topics/topic_name/subtopic_name/index.md` when subtopics become necessary.
 General user and administrator documentation should be placed accordingly.

 9. If you’re unsure where to place a document or a content addition, this shouldn’t stop you from authoring and contributing.
-Use your best judgment, and then ask the reviewer of your MR to confirm your decision.
+Use your best judgment, and then ask the reviewer of your PR to confirm your decision.
 You can also ask a technical writer at any stage in the process.
 The technical writing team reviews all documentation changes, regardless, and can move content if there is a better place for it.